Nikunja-Barman/Amazon-sales-performance/README.md

 ➤ Key Insights:

-o	The sales projection for the period is substantial at $12.64 million, indicating a significant revenue target.
+•	The sales projection for the period is substantial at $12.64 million, indicating a significant revenue target.

-o	3788 different  products are listed suggesting a wide range of varieties of product availability.
+•	3788 different  products are listed suggesting a wide range of varieties of product availability.

-o	The KPI figure of 178K likely represents the total number of quantity of products that were successfully transacted.
+•	The KPI figure of 178K likely represents the total number of quantity of products that were successfully transacted.
 It serves as a key metric summarizing market activity and consumer purchasing patterns

-o	1464 nos. of returns occurred, which is a metric that warrants further investigation to understand underlying causes and potential areas for improvement in product quality or customer satisfaction.
+•	1464 nos. of returns occurred, which is a metric that warrants further investigation to understand underlying causes and potential areas for improvement in product quality or customer satisfaction.

 ➤ Business Implication/Actionable Insight: